B.S., Business Management with an Emphasis in Health Care Management

 Ready to Apply at Urbana?

-Request information to start the application process with an admissions specialist.
+Request information to start the application process with an admissions representative.

 We've been educating professionals for over 150 years.
 Begin your Application with Urbana by requesting information below.

-This Business Administration Online Degree in Health Care Administration is designed to help you learn skills in effective business communications, strategies in decision making, and methods to improve community and managed health care in the United States.
-Whether you’re beginning an administrative position or planning on graduate studies, this Bachelor of Science in Business Administration with a major in Health Care Administration degree will give you the skills and educational expertise necessary to excel and advance your career.
+This Business Management Online Degree in Health Care Administration is designed to help you learn skills in effective business communications, strategies in decision making, and methods to improve community and managed health care in the United States.
+Whether you’re beginning an administrative position or planning on graduate studies, this Bachelor of Science in Business Management with an emphasis in Health Care Managementdegree will give you the skills and educational expertise necessary to excel and advance your career.

 Career Connections for this Degree